Madonna (name): Etymology and title for Mary, mother of Jesus

 Although the Bible makes no mention of the word Madonna, (Note: Some authors have linked and referred the word "Madonna" as a Biblical name.
 However, the Bible makes no mention of the word Madonna, nor its native languages do.) it was adopted as one of titles for Mary, mother of Jesus, in the 17th century (circa the 1640s).
 (Note: Its religious/devotional usage for Mary has been associated to the Renaissance, although her artistic representations have existed before throughout the early Middle Ages (Sistine Madonna and Golden Madonna of Essen are examples).
 Generic depictions of Mary, according to sources like Chambers's Encyclopaedia, proliferated in the 5th century when she was declared to be the "Mother of God" (Council of Ephesus).
-In the religious magazine, The Monthly Packet (1875), the origins and usage of the word "Madonna" is defined as an "usual address to a woman" but "when Madonna began to be used especially for the Blessed Virgin, we cannot say".
+In the religious magazine, The Monthly Packet (1875), the origins and usage of the word "Madonna" is defined as a "usual address to a woman" but "when Madonna began to be used especially for the Blessed Virgin, we cannot say".
 According to a University of Oxford scholar, "its use is very common in early Italian texts", and is in fact "earlier than its devotional use as a term for 'Mother of Christ'".)
 The term has not been present in general Christianity, but has been particular to Roman Catholic tradition.
 (Note: Marian theological, dogmatic and devotional perspectives could vary inside Christianity and also outside, though it could be contested and ambiguous.
 For instance, author Spencer L. Allen explains in The Splintered Divine (2015) that some scholars "have been tempted to discuss the treatment of Mary [...] in Roman Catholic lay tradition", including British classical scholar Hugh Lloyd-Jones with Marian titles (including Madonna).
 In this root, the term "Madonna" was according to some authors, derived from terms domina/mistress, and mater/donna, used prominently for Egyptian antiquity mother goddess, Isis, and allegedly adopted by Catholic priests for Mary (Mother of Jesus).
 Historians like Will Durant noted the similar correlations, including Nostra Domina ("Our Lady") previously used for Cybele, known in Ancient Rome as "The Great Mother of God".
 These correlations, according to authors like Felix R. Paturi in Prehistoric Heritage (1979), were arguably "strongly" rooted within the concept of "Mother of God" (divine mother figure, the dea Madre, the great mother or the Magna Mater) that appeared constantly in rock paintings of prehistoric times in the southern Europe, "especially in Italy".
 Authors like Judith Taylor (Monsters and Madonnas, 1999), see figures of madonnas as early as primitive religions of ancient man, calling Mary, the "Madonna of contemporary times".
 Egyptologist Flinders Petrie goes far as having claimed, "We may even say, that but for the presence of Egypt we should never have seen a Madonna".)
 It was not used by various Protestant denominations during their dominance in the American religious cultural landscape at that time.
 Centuries later, observers from academia to the art world, such as Robert Orsi and Stephen Knapp have referred to the word as a "Catholic term" or from the Catholic faith, while it was called a symbol of purity and virginity in Catholicism by another Christian author.
 In an article published by linguistic journal Transactions of the Philological Society in 1957, the word is defined as "essentially a term of art criticism and hardly belongs to the religious language of England".